-You can have up to two trained versions available at a time—one Published version, and one that is not published, Last trained version.
+You can have up to two trained versions available at a time: one Published version and one Last trained version that isn't published.
 If you train a new version when a last trained version already exists, the existing last trained version is overwritten.

 When you create a new version, your model is based on the configuration from an existing version—your published version, or your last trained version.
 If you have both, you have to choose which one you want to create the new version from.

-A new version is created only after you have successfully trained it.
+A new version is created only after you've successfully trained it.
 If you leave without finishing your changes and training your model, your progress is saved as a draft.
-Certain actions, such as creating a new version or retraining, may be disabled until you train or discard your draft.
-You can only have one draft available at a time, so you have to select Resume draft to pick up where you left off, or Discard draft to get rid of the changes before you can continue.
+Certain actions, such as creating a new version or retraining, might be disabled until you train or discard your draft.
+You can only have one draft available at a time, so you have to select either Resume draft to pick up where you left off or Discard draft to get rid of the changes before you can continue.

 After training, your training results appear under the Last trained version section of the Details page.

-If you are satisfied with your last trained version, you can publish your model to make it available.
+If you're satisfied with your last trained version, you can publish your model to make it available.
 Otherwise, you can always create a new version.
-For more information about publishing your model, see When should I publish my model?

 When should I create a new version?

 You can create a new version of your model to help improve the model performance or quality.
-This depends on the AI model type, where some models can be improved by updating the configuration and some models can be improved by updating the training data.
+This depends on the AI model type: some models can be improved by updating the configuration, and some models can be improved by updating the training data.

-Due to the experimental nature of machine learning, not all new versions you create will have an increase in model performance.
-If you are not satisfied with your model, you can create a new version to try to yield better results.
+Due to the experimental nature of machine learning, not all new versions you create will result in an increase in model performance.
+If you aren't satisfied with your model, you can create a new version to try to yield better results.

-If you are satisfied with your model, you can publish your model to make it available.
-Similarly, because you can only have two trained versions available at a time, you can publish a version if you do not want it to be overwritten by a new version.
+If you're satisfied with your model, you can publish it to make it available.
+Because you can only have two trained versions available at a time, you might want to publish a model that you don't want to be overwritten by a new version.

-For more information about the nuances of improving your model performance, see the message underneath your performance score.
+For more information about the nuances of improving your model performance, see the message underneath your accuracy score.

 Retrain and republish existing models